rejmank/blog/content/books/discipline-is-destiny.md

 amazon = "https://amzn.to/49ZJ1Wo"
 +++

-Well curated and really well written set of stories about discipline.
-Do not expect advice or how to's but if you are looking for inspiration this is the book to read.
+Well curated and masterfully crafted set of stories about discipline.
+While it doesn't offer conventional advice or step-by-step guides, its real strength lies in its ability to inspire.
 I personally picked up a few stories/quotes that I find myself repeating quite often, although I am not really a quote person.

 <!--more-->